-|Budgeting & Forecasting||Use real-time data to drive your operations and make both short-term and long-term decisions that deal with financial budgeting, forecasting, scenario modeling, and more.|
+|Budgeting and Forecasting||Use real-time data to drive your operations and make both short-term and long-term decisions dealing with financial budgeting, forecasting, scenario modeling, and more.|

-|Financial Reporting and Consolidation||Create reports on a daily, monthly, or any other basis you’re looking to monitor.
-Provides real-time financial statements, management reports, and a level of automation to ensure decision-makers receive reports in a timely fashion.|
+|Financial Reporting||Create reports on a daily, monthly, or any other timespan you’re looking to monitor.
+Provides real-time financial statements, spreadsheets, management reports, and a level of automation to ensure decision-makers receive reports in a timely fashion.|

-|Performance Monitoring, Measurement, and Analytics||Personalized dashboards, KPIs, profitability analysis, OLAP Analysis, and benchmarks will let you interpret the metrics in the context your corporation understands.|
+|Performance Management||Monitor personalized dashboards, KPIs, profitability analysis, OLAP Analysis, and benchmarks to analyze key metrics in a context your corporation understands.|

-|Strategic Planning||Configure specific methodologies being used by your business such as Balanced Scorecard, Strategy Map, Six Sigma, SWOT Analysis and more.
-This will let your EPM solution speak in the language most relevant to your goals.|
+|Strategic Planning||Configure your EPM solution with specific methodologies being used by your business such as Balanced Scorecard, Strategy Map, Six Sigma, SWOT Analysis and more, whichever is most relevant to your goals.|

 |Tactical Planning||Add user specific initiatives that can combine different goals and members into a clear pathway of movement needed to achieve said goal.
 This can include a requisition system where users can approve or deny certain initiatives from being changed.|